emilymcdaniel/PyBer_Analysis/README.md

    b.
 How many trips each driver completes, on average, per day.
    c.
 How does time of day or time of week impact?
 3. Examine needs of rural areas.
-   a.
-Do rural trips typically originate and end at common locations?
+   - Do rural trips typically originate and end at common locations?
-   b.
-What is the demographic of customers who currently use PyBer in rural areas?
+   - What is the demographic of customers who currently use PyBer in rural areas?
-   c.
-How can we better market to other demographics who could take advantage of this service?
+   - How can we better market to other demographics who could take advantage of this service?
 Consider the elderly, handicapped, underage, etc.
 ---
 To review the complete dataset please follow this link: [PyBer Analysis Data] (https://github.com/emilymcdaniel/PyBer_Analysis/blob/main/PyBer_Challenge.ipynb)